If you feel like your progress in therapy has slowed to an agonizing crawl — or even come to a complete stop — you're not alone. Many people report

 "While it can seem obvious, the first thing to say to your therapist is that you’re feeling stuck.
 They’ll be able to help you break down what parts of your current routine, lifestyle, and emotional makeup could be contributing to a feeling of stasis.

-"Ask for your therapist to give you some homework, or assign yourself the task of journaling whenever the feeling of stuckness comes up.
+your therapist to give you some homework, or assign yourself the task of journaling whenever the feeling of stuckness comes up.
 What’s going on at that moment?
 Has anything specific brought the feeling up?

 "These questions and personal assignments can help your brain stay flexible and loose if you feel it locking up.
 The most important thing is not to give up, take each day as it comes, and know that what you’re feeling isn’t going to last forever, and you have a lot of variables you can shift."